senpukis/DE_task/README.md

 To add additional datasets:

-Add .csv files to task_data folders in order to reflect in final dataset.
+Add .csv files to task_data folder in order to reflect in final dataset.
 Same data structure should be used as in task_data_1/2.